 The Town of Cape Vincent, New York, is the only town in the United States where you can enjoy both the St. Lawrence River and Lake Ontario at the same time.
 Visit Tibbetts Point Lighthouse while viewing the most beautiful sunsets in New York State.
 You may even be fortunate enough to gaze at a ship using the St. Lawrence Seaway.
 Come and enjoy the beautiful parks for recreation, fishing, picnics and relaxation.
 Cape Vincent is like taking a step back in time.
 It is a small community that is a great place to raise a family and simply enjoy life.

-The Town of Cape Vincent is seeking candidates to fill the vacancy
+The Town Board of the Town of Cape Vincent is seekinginterested candidates to fill two vacancies on the Planning Board and one vacancy on the Zoning Board of Appeals.

 Supervisor letter 2013